10 Italian Destinations for Mosaic Art Tourism

-The fourteen rooms are fully crafted with handmade mosaics from the Byzantine era with beautiful floral, geometric and figurative design elements.
+The fourteen rooms are fully crafted with handmade mosaic art from the Byzantine era with beautiful floral, geometric and figurative design elements.

-Pro-Tip: Be sure to attend the Ravenna Music Festival surrounded by basilica san vital’s finest mosaics.
+Pro-Tip: Be sure to attend the Ravenna Music Festival surrounded by basilica san vital’s finest mosaic art.
 Running from May to July each year, this is a must-visit for art, architecture and music lovers combined.

 The beautiful island of Sicily or as referred to in official as the regione siciliana, holds much more than just amazing crystal pristine waters.
 You can find well-preserved ruins and monuments in the largest island of the Mediterranean.

 Villa Romana, Sicily